enonic/app-corporate-theme/README.md

 ## Features

-The Bootstrap Corporation Theme app is a responsive multi-purpose bootstrap theme website developed based on Twitter Bootstrap 3.3.7.
+The Bootstrap Corporation Theme app is a responsive multi-purpose bootstrap theme website developed based on Twitter Bootstrap 3.
 It can be used for building a corporate, small business, or startup, website.
 It has different features and looks perfect on all devices.
 It is also customizable and you can change the content and design of the pages based on your needs by using reusable and configurable Enonic XP components like layouts and parts.

 ### Dependencies

-Using the latest **Bootstrap 3** - 3.3.7
+* **Bootstrap 3** - 3.3.7
-Using the latest **jQuery 1** - 1.12.1
+* **jQuery 1** - 1.12.1
-Using **Font Awesome** 3.2.1
+* **Font Awesome 3** - 3.2.1
-Using **jquery SlitSlider** 1.2.0 from codrops (depends on modernizr 2.6.2 and ba-cond plugin)
+* **jquery SlitSlider** 1.2.0 from codrops (depends on modernizr 2.6.2 and ba-cond plugin)

 All dependencies are bundled with the project.